Lakr233/NotchDrop/README.md

 - [x] Open files with a simple click
 - [x] Delete files by holding the option key and clicking the x mark
 - [x] Fully open source and privacy-focused
-- [x] Free of charge if you do it yourself

 ## 🚀 Usage